CrP90/Algorithms/README.md

-Simple Java Programs and Algorithms
+# Simple collection of algorithms coded in Java